The Minor Arcana: The World of Action

 So it appears that this world of pentacles – the world where most of us spend the entirety of our lives – is one of half-truths: a mixture of both truth and illusion.
 The process of preparation that is the beginning of the spiritual life is that of creating the inner culture necessary to discern truth from illusion.
 As Christ has told us in St. Matthew’s Gospel: “…and he will thoroughly cleanse his floor and gather his wheat into the barn; but the chaff he will burn with unquenchable fire.”
 But to cleanse the floor we must first recognise it as being dirty.

 Towards this end the practices taught by the late Father Thomas Keating of the modern Centering Prayer movement have been indispensable.
 For further encouragement and reflection on the contemplative path I would also recommend The Cloud of Unknowing and The Book of Privy Counseling.
 Also, for the readers own reflection, we offer the ten numbered cards belonging to the suit of coins.
-Associated with these cards we have the ten commandments and the exegesis given by our Unknown Friend in Letter XI.
+Attached to these cards we have the ten commandments and the exegesis given by our Unknown Friend in Letter XI of his Meditations.

 The World of Pentacles or Coins: Preparation

 Surrender to the Living God – Thou shalt have no others gods before me

 Jesus said to him: Thou shalt love the Lord thy God with thy whole heart, and with thy whole soul, and with thy whole mind. – Matthew xx 37

 “In fact, mysticism is the awakening of the soul to the reality of the presence of God.